DeftEye/LandCover_Preligens/README.md

 In this folder you will find :
 -`utils.py`, `dataset.py` and `tensorflow_utils.py` : Those files respectively contain usefull functions for yaml files, for loading the dataset and for manipulating tensors.
 -`model.py` : This file is used to create a model based on the UNet architecture.
 -`train.py` : Loads the data, creates a model and trains it with the parameters in train_config.yaml then saves it for later.
+-`train_crossval`: Cross validation implemented from scratch allowing us to evaluate the mean performance of our model depending on the hyperparameters in order to tune them.
 -`infer.py` : Loads the model and makes a prediction using the parameters in infer_config.yaml then saves the prediction for later.
 -`eval.py` : Loads the prediction and evaluates them using the Kullback-Leibler Divergence and saves the score.